 The remaining shorts “Genre Bending”, a real WTF rape/revenge parody, “The Request”, about a radio DJ and his back from the dead bride, “Thicker Than Water” about the things we do for love & “The Scout” about a director looking for a location for his next flick, are all somewhat mediocre for one reason or another.

-While it does drag a little towards the end, HI-8 pulls out all the stops in offering us a great look back at the art of SOV horror.
+While it does drag a little toward the end, HI-8 pulls out all the stops in offering us a great look back at the art of SOV horror.
 Not to mention a great showcase for some indie horror filmmakers who some may just be discovering for the first time.
 All in all, a fun film and a hell of a ride for those nostalgia buffs who miss the days of the video store.